monkin/glissade/README.md

 It also contains a set of easing functions to make animations more natural.
 See the `Easing` enum for more details.

-To make code mo general, the library contains `Animated` trait which is implemented for both `Animation` and `Inertial`.
+To make code more general the library contains `Animated` trait which is implemented for both `Animation` and `Inertial`.
+With `Stationary` trait it's easy to pass static value in places where `Animated` expected.
-To make it easier to work with both animated/static values, the library provides `Stationary` trait which works as always finished animation which doesn't change the value.
-By default, it's implemented for all primitive types like numbers or strings.
+By default, it's implemented for primitive types like numbers or strings.

 Most of the methods receive time as a parameter to allow testing without mocks, and have a consistent behavior during a single animation frame.
-It's expected that time is received, for example, from `Instant::now()` once in the beginning of the frame, and used lately during the frame rendering.
+It's expected that time is received, for example, from `Instant::now()` once at the beginning of the frame, and used lately during the frame rendering.

 Any type that implements `Time` trait can be used as a time type.
 By default, it's implemented for `std::time::Instant`, `std::time::SystemTime`, f32, and f64.
 It's also implemented for `web_time::*` if `"web-time"` feature is enabled.